 Humanity has devised many ways of doing it.
 Good old mosquito coils, to vaporizers, to sprays and most recently, flash cards.

 There are Natural repellents and synthetic repellents.

 Natural repellents like Neem oil or birch tree bark stay effective for only 30 to 60 minutes after application and need constant reapplication.
-Not something very practical, especially when one is outdoors braving mosquitoes, when one is tired after an hour long traffic jam and when one simply cannot afford that luxury of time.
+Not something very practical, especially when one is outdoors braving mosquitoes.

-Synthetic repellents on the other hand, stay effective for long hours, but when something is being inhaled by us for long, if we are surrounded by the fumes of the repellent for long amounts of time, we would do good to see if it adversely affects us.
+Synthetic repellents on the other hand, stay effective for long hours, but when something is being inhaled by us for long, we would do good to see if it adversely affects us.

 The repellent works by making our body something the mosquito wouldn’t find appetizing enough or by killing them.

 By making use of repellents we are the maggot crawling cheese blocks of the mosquito world, which is amazing, as mosquitoes are attracted to the smell of blood and anything to mask it is a happy life ahead of us.